 - ¼ cup apple cider vinegar

-- 1 tbsp prepared whole grain or Dijon mustard
+- 1 tablespoon prepared whole grain or Dijon mustard

 - Salt & pepper to taste

-- 2 tbsp freshly chopped flat leaf parsley
+- 2 tablespoon freshly chopped flat leaf parsley

 - Preheat oven to 400°F.